drandreaskrueger/unchunk/README.md

 # unchunk.py
-Automation of compressing Sat-TV recordings into mp4, part 1.
+Automation of compressing Sat-TV recordings into mp4

+## Part 1: unchunk = concatenate

 Sat-TV recordings are many 'chunk_[0-9].ts' (transport stream) files per movie.
 This script generates a DOS batch file to concatenate them together; and for several movies in subfolders, one after the other.
 A huge time saver.